joaotavora/eglot/README.md

    1. Quickly create hyperlink buttons either from the keyboard or by dragging between a source and destination window with a mouse button depressed.
-      Later activate buttons by pressing/clicking on them or by giving the name of the button.
+      Later, activate buttons by pressing/clicking on them or by giving the name of the button.

    2. Activate many kinds of `implicit buttons` recognized by context